jakubsolecki/Team-Locator/README.md

 2. Now you can choose whether You want to be visible (```Host widoczny```) and adjust number of teams.
 Colors of teams' names correspond to their pins on map.
 It is worth noting that the Host is ***always black***. <br/><br/>
 3. Now click ```connect```. <br/><br/>
 4. After landing on the map go to ```Codes``` (top left) and provide one token for each team.
 Each game generates new tokens. <br/><br/>
-5. To finish the game go the ```Stop``` (top right).
+5. To finish the game go to the ```Stop``` (top right).
 You will be asked to confirm.
 After ```Yes```, the Host **and all players** will be redirected to the main screen.

 #### Player
 Players can only see their teammates on map.
 After receiving token from Host just click ```Connect Game```.

 ### Server
 Server is the core and allows mobile devices with Team-Locator to exchange data about location.
-Server (```server.py```) must be running on a computer with an internet connection and ```port 5050``` opened for global traffic.
-(Thus we recommend running it on some kind of VM server (we used DigitalOcean's droplet with Linux)).
+Server (```server.py```) must be running on a computer with an internet connection and ```port 5050``` opened for global traffic. (*Thus we recommend running it on some kind of VM server - we used DigitalOcean's droplet with Linux*).
 Script can be run like any Python script, because it relies only on the standard library. _Remeber, that you can always access these kind of servers from your phone, using ssh (Thermux is awesome for that!)_ <br/>

 ***Run server:*** ```python server.py``` (be sure to use python 3.x).<br/>
 ***Stop server:*** ```Ctrl + C``` in server's console.